What Is a Skeletal X-Ray?

 An X-ray is a common imaging test that allows doctors to view the inside of your body without having to make an incision.
 X-rays are waves of electromagnetic radiation that are absorbed differently by different tissues.
-Bones absorb them well because they are dense.
-A skeletal X-ray specifically looks at your skeleton—which is made up of all the bones in your body.
+Bones absorb the electromagnetic radiation well because they are dense.

-Skeletons protect our internal organs and allow us to move around.
 The skeleton is the frame of the body.
-It is the support, acting like a clothes hanger for our body.
+It protects our internal organs and allows us to move around.
 All muscles are attached to the skeleton by ligaments or tendons.
-When the skeleton is damage, this support is no longer effectively provided, and could cause serious health concerns.
+When the skeleton is damaged, this support is no longer effectively provided and could cause serious health concerns.

-Bone X-rays are often done on an emergency basis after a trauma, such as a fall or accident.
-Your doctor will order an X-ray in any area that is causing extreme pain to check if you have a broken bone.
+Skeletal X-rays are often done on an emergency basis after a trauma, such as a fall or accident.
+Your doctor will order an X-ray in any area that is causing extreme pain in order to determine whether you have one or more broken bones.

-According to the National Institutes of Health, your doctor may order a skeletal X-ray if you show any signs or symptoms of conditions that affect the bones, such as pain or swelling (NIH, 2012).
+Your doctor may order a skeletal X-ray if you show any signs or symptoms of conditions that affect the bones, such as pain or swelling.
 These include: